 Do the locks operate 24 hours a day?

 No - the hours vary.
 During most of the season the locks open at 9:00 am (10 am during weekdays in the spring and fall).
-In the summer they stay open until 6:00 pm and in spring and fall they generally close at 4:00 pm.
+In the summer they stay open until 5:00 pm from Monday to Thursday and 6:00 pm from Friday to Sunday.
+In spring and fall they generally close at 4:00 pm.
 For full details see the fees & schedules page at: www.rideau-info.com/canal/fees.html (click this link).

 How long does it take to boat the Rideau Canal?